Overview

 Our Verdict

-Track both, every period, side by side — neither number alone tells the full story.
-Gross margin tells you whether your core product or service economics actually work: can you produce or deliver what you sell for meaningfully less than you charge for it?
-Net margin tells you whether the whole business works, once every other cost of running it is included.
+Track both, every period, side by side.
+Neither number tells the whole story alone.
+Gross margin tells you whether your core product or service economics actually work, whether you can produce or deliver what you sell for meaningfully less than you charge.
+Net margin tells you whether the whole business works once every other cost of running it gets counted.

-A business with a strong gross margin but a weak net margin has an operating expense problem — too much spent on overhead, marketing, or interest relative to revenue — and that's a fixable problem through cost discipline, more efficient customer acquisition, or debt restructuring, without needing to touch the core product.
-A business with a weak gross margin, on the other hand, has a more fundamental pricing or production cost problem, and that's harder to fix without changing the underlying business model, renegotiating supplier terms, or repricing the product entirely.
+A business with a strong gross margin but a weak net margin has an operating expense problem, too much going to overhead, marketing, or interest relative to revenue, and that's fixable through cost discipline, more efficient customer acquisition, or debt restructuring, without touching the core product at all.
+A business with a weak gross margin faces something more fundamental: a pricing or production cost problem that's harder to fix without changing the business model, renegotiating supplier terms, or repricing the product outright.

-Use the Margin Calculator to compute gross margin quickly from revenue and cost figures, and the Profit & Loss Calculator to build the full picture and see exactly where the gap between gross and net margin is coming from in your own numbers.
+The Margin Calculator computes gross margin quickly from revenue and cost figures, and the Profit & Loss Calculator builds the full picture so you can see exactly where the gap between gross and net margin comes from in your own numbers.